risd-creative-programming/fa13-introtocreativeprogramming/README.md

 - Work through their own design/art ideas

 ## Tasks

+### July 31, 2013
+- continue the Grunt explorations
+- install LightTable
+- write to Sue
+- write back to Lauren's email
+- check out experimental mode in Processing 2
+- see about making a page in fa2013 github repo for class entry point

 ### July 3, 2013
 - ~~make github~~
 - look up free repos